Lux-tech-Academy-Boot-Camp/C-Boot-Camp/README.md

 ### **Why Learn C++?**
 C++ is used to develop games, desktop apps, operating systems, browsers, machine learning, data science and so on because of its performance.

-After learning C++, it will be much easier to learn other programming languages like Java, Python, etc.
+After learning C++, it will be much easier to learn other programming languages like Python,JavaScript, etc.

 C++ helps you to understand the internal architecture of a computer, how computer stores and retrieves information.